thxmike/project/README.md

 ## Daily Log

-A daily log of this project can be found [here](https://docs.google.com/document/d/1t-FExo2lKPxNdKB-c9myrs9MTWz9H_ewJzR6uhVpuH0/edit?usp=sharing).
+A daily log and many aspects of the development of this project can be found [here](https://docs.google.com/document/d/1t-FExo2lKPxNdKB-c9myrs9MTWz9H_ewJzR6uhVpuH0/edit?usp=sharing).
 If you have any questions feel free to contact me via [email](thxmike@gmail.com)

 ## Author